-We have agreed that we will not directly or indirectly (i) offer for sale, sell, pledge or otherwise dispose of (or enter into any transaction or device that is designed to, or could be expected to, result in the disposition by any person any time in the future of) and shares of common stock or securities convertible or exercisable or exchangeable for common stock (other than the shares of common stock issued pursuant to employee benefit plans, qualified stock option plans or other employee compensation plans that currently exist or pursuant to currently outstanding options, warrants or rights not issued under one of those plans), or sell or grant options, rights or warrants with respect to any shares of common stock or securities convertible into or exchangeable for common stock (other than the grant of options pursuant to option plans that currently exist), (ii) enter into any swap or other derivative transaction that transfers all or a portion of the economic benefits or risks of ownership of any shares of common stock or any such other securities (regardless of whether any of the transactions described in (i) or (ii) are to be settled by the delivery of shares of common stock or such other securities, in cash or otherwise), (iii) file, confidentially submit or cause to be confidentially submitted or filed a registration statement, including any amendments thereto, with respect to the registration of any shares of common stock or securities convertible, exercisable or exchangeable into common stock or any other securities of the Company (other than any registration statement on Form S-8), or (iv) publicly disclose the intention to do any of the above, in each case for a period of 180 days after the date of this prospectus without the prior written consent of at least two of Barclays Capital Inc., J.P.
+We have agreed that we will not directly or indirectly (i) offer for sale, sell, pledge or otherwise dispose of (or enter into any transaction or device that is designed to, or could be expected to, result in the disposition by any person any time in the future of) and shares of common stock or securities convertible or exercisable or exchangeable for common stock (other than the shares of common stock issued pursuant to employee benefit plans, qualified stock option plans or other employee compensation plans that currently exist or pursuant to currently outstanding options, warrants or rights not issued under one of those plans), or sell or grant options, rights or warrants with respect to any shares of common stock or securities convertible into or exchangeable for common stock (other than the grant of options pursuant to option plans that currently exist), (ii) enter into any swap or other derivative transaction that transfers all or a portion of the economic benefits or risks of ownership of any shares of common stock or such other securities, in cash or otherwise), (iii) file, confidentially submit or cause to be confidentially submitted or filed a registration statement, including any amendments thereto, with respect to the registration of any shares of common stock or securities common stock or any other securities of the Company (other than any registration statement on Form S-8), or (iv) publicly disclose the intention to do any of the above, in each case for a period of 180 days after the date of this prospectus without the prior written consent of at least two of Barclays Capital Inc., J.P.
 Morgan Securities LLC, BMO Capital Markets Corp. and Credit Suisse Securities (USA) LLC, other than the shares of our common stock to be sold in this offering.